Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Experimental Setup

-We used LibriSpeech \cite{panayotov2015librispeech}($\sim$ 960 hrs) as the English corpus.
+We used LibriSpeech~\cite{panayotov2015librispeech}($\sim$ 960 hours) as the English corpus.
 For Spanish, we compiled a dataset ($\sim1300$ hrs after basic cleaning) consisting of Mozilla Common Voice 7.0 \cite{commonvoice}, Multilingual LibriSpeech \cite{Pratap_2020}, Voxpopuli \cite{voxpopuli} and Fisher \cite{fisher_es} (all Spanish).
 For Hindi training we used the ULCA dataset \cite{ULCA} ($\sim$ 2,250 hrs after basic cleaning).

-For English-Spanish (en-es) and English-Hindi (en-hi) synthetic CS data generation we follow the approach outlined in section \ref{sec:synth_data} to generate a 10K hr training corpus (max\_gen\_sample\_duration = $19$ sec, min\_gen\_sample\_duration = $17$ sec) using the training sets for English, Spanish, and Hindi as described in the previous paragraph.
-Additionally, we generated 10 hr synthetic bilingual CS test sets using the corresponding monolingual test sets for both language pairs.
+For English-Spanish (en-es) and English-Hindi (en-hi) synthetic CS data generation we follow the approach outlined in Section~\ref{ssec:synth_data} to generate a 10K hour training corpus with the following parameters: max sample duration $19$ sec, min sample duration $17$ sec, silence duration $0.02$ sec, ending silence duration $0.02$ sec, joining silence duration $0.1$ sec, equal sampling probabilities for both languages using the training sets for English, Spanish, and Hindi as described in the previous paragraph.
+Using the same parameters, we generated 10 hour synthetic bilingual CS test sets using monolingual test sets for both language pairs.

-We chose the Miami Bangor corpus \cite{deuchar20145} as the Spanish CS test set, which consists of full conversations.
-The individual interactions were extracted using the provided timestamps.
-All utterances less than 2 seconds were removed.The final evaluation set has 16 hours with 16620 utterances and 35 unique characters.
-As the Hindi CS test set, we use the MUCS 2021 Hindi English CS test corpus \cite{diwan2021multilingual}.
-We performed basic cleaning, leading to a 5 hr set with 3136 samples and 89 unique characters.
+We chose the Miami Bangor corpus \cite{deuchar20145}, which consists of full conversations, as the Spanish out-of-distribution CS test set.
+Individual interactions were extracted using provided timestamps.
+All utterances less than 2 seconds were removed.
+The final evaluation set has 16 hours with 16620 utterances and 35 unique characters.
+As the Hindi CS test set, we use the MUCS 2021 corpus \cite{diwan2021multilingual}.
+We performed basic cleaning, leading to a 5 hour set with 3136 samples and 89 unique characters.